 Scan and e-mail the completed and signed documents together with supporting information to firstname.lastname@example.org

-- Indication of primary business activities, PI Score break down and total
+- PI Score break down and total (as indicated in Companies Regulation26(2));

 Service turnaround time: 2 working days of receipt of notice to start business rescue proceedings.

 File and Publish Notice of Appointment of Practitioner

 Within five days after filing a resolution, the company must appoint a business rescue practitioner, conditionally licensed for the project.

 Once the nominated practitioner received a registration certificate, then the company applying for business rescue must print and complete form CoR 123.2.